Stopping Rules for Monte Carlo Methods: A Review: Concluding remarks

-In conclusion, there should remain significant room for further developments, driven by the necessity of making these methods more accessible and practical.
-Moreover, external techniques, such as variance reduction and machine learning, have yet to be systematically tailored to sequential stopping rules for performance enhancements, presenting promising avenues for future research.
-We hope this survey article serves as a valuable guide, inspiring further exploration and innovation in the design and enhancement of sequential stopping rules for a broader range of Monte Carlo methods.
+{In conclusion, we hope this survey article serves as a valuable guide, inspiring further exploration and innovation in the design and enhancement of sequential stopping rules for a broader range of Monte Carlo methods, and moreover, as a motivating reference point for establishing rigorously justified stopping rules in these advanced methodologies.}